 According to Dr. Sara Crystal, clinical neurologist and Cove Medical Director, certain foods and additives are more likely to trigger headaches in a higher percentage of migraineurs, but even among individuals, other factors like stress, hormonal changes, and lack of sleep can increase the likelihood of an attack after consuming a known trigger.

 So, without further ado, here’s a list of the most common food triggers for migraine sufferers, in no particular order.

-We know that some of you are probably groaning when you see this, but research shows that excessive caffeine consumption can trigger migraines, and both a 2016 study and a 2019 study suggest cutting back on coffee can help reduce migraines.
+We know that some of you are probably groaning when you see this, but research shows that excessive caffeine consumption can trigger migraine attacks, and both a 2016 study and a 2019 study suggest cutting back on coffee can help reduce migraine frequency.

 Nope, it’s not just you.
 Studies confirm that alcoholic beverages are a common trigger, with certain chemicals in alcohol like tyramine and histamine believed to be the problem.
 Red wine, a commonly-reported trigger, contains a lot of histamine.

 Unfortunately for cheese lovers, this delicacy can also be a trigger for migraine symptoms.
 Again, the culprit is tyramine.
 Blue cheese, brie, cheddar, swiss, feta, mozzarella, and most other common cheeses are good to avoid.

 We hate to (continue to) be the bearers of bad news, but chocolate can also sabotage your chances of avoiding migraine attacks.
 One study found that, compared to a placebo, chocolate triggered an attack in 42% of its subjects.